Adaptive False Discovery Rate Control for Heterogeneous Data: Asymptotic results

-We first verify that the conditions allowing for the WAMDF to provide less conservative asymptotic FDP control (Claims (C1) and (C2)) are satisfied under Model \ref{randeffmodel}, even if the asymptotically optimal weights are perturbed or ``noisy''.
-As in the previous subsection, weight vectors and elements of weight vectors are indexed by $M$ to facilitate asymptotic arguments.
-Further, we sometimes write $\bar{t}_M(k_M^*) = \bar{t}_M(k_M^*,\mat{p},\bm{\gamma})$ for brevity.
+We verify that the conditions allowing for the WAMDF to provide less conservative asymptotic FDP control are satisfied under Model 1, even if the asymptotically optimal weights are perturbed or ``noisy''.
+Weight vectors and elements of weight vectors are indexed by $M$ to facilitate asymptotic arguments, and, we sometimes write $\bar{t}_M(k_M^*) = \bar{t}_M(k_M^*,\mat{p},\bm{\gamma})$ for brevity.